 On March 19, 2018, we announced that we and certain of our wholly-owned subsidiaries had entered into an Agreement and Plan of Merger, or the Merger Agreement, with Stewart Information Services Corporation, or Stewart.
 Upon the terms and subject to the conditions set forth in the Merger Agreement, we expect to acquire Stewart for \$50.00 per share of common stock, subject to potential adjustment as described below, representing an equity value of approximately \$1.2 billion.
 The consideration will be paid 50% in cash and 50% in FNF common stock.
-Stewart stockholders will also have the option to elect to receive their consideration in all cash or all stock, subject to pro rata reductions to the extent the cash or stock option is oversubscribed.
+Stewart stockholders will also have the option to elect to receive their consideration in all cash or all stock, subject to pro-rata reductions to the extent the cash or stock option is oversubscribed.
 The FNF common stock component will be subject to a fixed exchange ratio that is based on FNF's volume weighted average price for the twenty trading days prior to the signing of the merger agreement.
 For those Stewart stockholders who elect to receive all FNF stock, the exchange ratio will be equal to 1.2850, subject to potential adjustment as described below and proration to the extent the stock option is oversubscribed.
 We refer to the transactions contemplated by the Merger Agreement as the Stewart Merger.
+Under the terms of the Merger Agreement, if the combined company is required to divest assets or businesses for which 2017 annual revenues exceed \$75 million, up to a cap of \$225 million, in order to receive required regulatory approvals, the purchase price will be adjusted down on a pro-rata basis to a minimum purchase price of \$45.50 per share of Stewart's common stock.
+If the Stewart Merger is not completed for failure to obtain the required regulatory approvals, we would be required to pay a reverse break-up fee of \$50 million to Stewart.
+A majority of Stewart's shareholders voted to approve the Merger on Septeber 5, 2018.
+On March 11, 2019, we exercised our first option to extend the date upon which the Merger Agreement may be terminated by us or Stewart to June 18, 2019.
+We continue to work through the regulatory process for the Stewart Merger.

-The Stewart Merger is subject to a number of risks and uncertainties, including the risk that Stewart stockholders may not adopt the merger agreement; the risk that the necessary regulatory approvals may not be obtained or may be obtained subject to conditions that are not anticipated; risks that any of the closing conditions to the proposed merger may not be satisfied in a timely manner; the risk that the businesses will not be integrated successfully, that such integration may be more difficult, time-consuming or costly than expected or that the expected benefits of the acquisition will not be realized; and other risks detailed in the "Statement Regarding Forward-Looking Information," "Risk Factors" and other sections of the Company's Form 10-K and other filing
+The Stewart Merger remains subject to a number of risks and uncertainties, including the risk that the necessary regulatory approvals may not be obtained or may be obtained subject to conditions that are not anticipated; risks that any of the closing conditions to the proposed merger may not be satisfied in a timely manner; the risk that the businesses will not be integrated successfully, that such integration may be more difficult, time-consuming or costly than expected or that the expected benefits of the acquisition will not be realized; and other risks detailed in the "Statement Regarding Forward-Looking Information," "Risk Factors" and other sections of the Company's Annual Report on Form 10-K and other filings with the Securities and Exchange Commission.